1961 Dallas Cowboys season

 The 1961 Dallas Cowboys season was their second in the National Football League.
 The team finished with 4 wins, 9 losses, and 1 tie, placing them 6th in the Eastern Conference.
+After going 0–11–1 the previous season, the Cowboys got their first win in franchise history with a 27–24 victory over the Pittsburgh Steelers in week 1.

 Offseason

 The Cowboys participated in their first NFL college draft following the 1960 season.
 Despite owning the league's worst record, the team picked second overall because the expansion Minnesota Vikings received the first overall selection.
 However, the team previously traded away their first round pick in the 1961 draft to the Washington Redskins for quarterback Eddie LeBaron.
 The Cowboys had another selection in the first round (13th overall) that they acquired from the Cleveland Browns, and with that selection they chose defensive lineman Bob Lilly from Texas Christian University.
 Other notable selections in the draft included offensive linemen E.J.
 Holub, Billy Shaw, and Stew Barber.
 However, all three chose to sign with teams in the rival American Football League.

 Other notable acquisitions by the Cowboys during the offseason included trading for linebacker Chuck Howley from the Chicago Bears, and signing rookie free agents Amos Marsh and Warren Livingston.

 The Cowboys played in the NFL's Western Division for the 1960 season, but were a "swing team" and played each of the other 12 teams in the league that year.
 When the Minnesota Vikings joined the league for the 1961 season, the owners of the Eastern Division teams were allowed to vote on which expansion franchise they wanted to be permanently assigned to their division.
 In April 1961, the Eastern Division owners voted for Dallas, largely as a safeguard against early winters in Minnesota.
 This also pleased Western Division owners, who preferred the Vikings because of lower travel expenses and natural geographic rivalries with teams like the Green Bay Packers and Chicago Bears.
 This resulted in both Eastern and Western Divisions having seven teams.